 Frankfurt Kurnit’s Second Annual Litigation Ethics Summit - FKKS Ethics Game Show

-To cap off the Second Annual FKKS Litigation Ethics Summit, Nicole Hyland (Partner), Amelia Brankov (Counsel), Tyler Maulsby (Counsel), and William Lawrence (Associate) challenged some brave audience members to participate in a contest of ethical wits.
+To cap off the Second Annual FKKS Litigation Ethics Summit, Nicole Hyland (Partner), and Tyler Maulsby (Counsel) challenged some brave audience members to participate in a contest of ethical wits.
 In a rousing game show format, our contestants grappled with tricky hypotheticals and our panel explained best approaches to these ethical quandaries.
 The Game Show covered a wide range of topics and elicited a lively debate among the panelists, contestants and audience members.
 The Game Show also served as a reminder that the New York Rules of Professional Conduct (“RPCs”) are not the only source of guidance for attorney conduct.
 When faced with an ethical dilemma, attorneys many need to look beyond the rules and ethics opinions to statutes, case law, and court rules.

 Is it permissible for a lawyer to secretly record a third party to gather evidence for a possible claim?
 Tyler walked the audience through the various ethics opinions in New York that address whether a lawyer may secretly record a third party and, if so, under what circumstances.
 The ethics opinions reflect a range of views, but the general consensus is that a lawyer may engage in secret recording under certain circumstances.
 For example, the American Bar Association (ABA) and the New York County Lawyer’s Association (NYCLA) opinions state that a lawyer may engage in secret recording so long as doing so is legal and does not violate a specific ethics rule.
 The New York City Bar Association, however, has taken a more restrictive approach and condones secret recording only if it is in furtherance of a “generally accepted public good” such as investigating a civil rights violation.
 The takeaway is that, before secretly recording a conversation, a lawyer should weigh carefully the purpose of the recording and whether there are alternative avenues for memorializing the conversation.